Sport in Chile: Team sports

-Football
+Association football

-Football is the most popular sport in Chile, which in 1962 hosted the FIFA World Cup and won third place.
+Association football is the most popular sport in Chile, which in 1962 hosted the FIFA World Cup and won third place.
 Chile achieved a bronze medal in the 2000 Olympic Games; third in the 2007 FIFA World Youth Championship; and third place in the 1993 Under 17 Championship in Japan.
 The Chile national football team won the Copa América title in 2015 and the title in the Copa America Centenario in the US in 2016, and has played in five finals, and is the country in fourth place in the number of times it has attended the FIFA World Cup in South America.

 As for clubs, the most important international achievement by a Chilean team was the tournament won by Colo-Colo in the Copa Libertadores in 1991.
 Also, Colo-Colo won the Copa Interamericana in 1991 and the 1992 Recopa Sudamericana.
 The Club Deportivo Universidad Católica won the Copa Interamericana in 1994, in 2011 the Club Universidad de Chile won the Copa Sudamericana.

-Some of the best football players in Chile have been Sergio Livingstone, Enrique Hormazábal, Leonel Sánchez, Elías Figueroa, Carlos Caszely, Roberto Rojas, Iván Zamorano, Humberto Suazo, Alexis, Arturo Vidal and Marcelo Salas.
+Some of the best association football players in Chile have been Sergio Livingstone, Enrique Hormazábal, Leonel Sánchez, Elías Figueroa, Carlos Caszely, Roberto Rojas, Iván Zamorano, Humberto Suazo, Alexis, Arturo Vidal and Marcelo Salas.